 Letter C - to be used where a member who meets the vesting period in the scheme requests information about what they can do with their AVC plan or informs the administering authority that they are considering, or have decided, what to do with their AVCs.
 The member has the opportunity to transfer their AVC plan and they are age 54 years and 8 months or older or they meet the ill health condition.

-Letter D - The member leaves the LGPS with a right to a deferred benefit, has the opportunity to transfer their AVC plan, is age 54 years and 8 months or older or meets the ill health condition.
+Letter D - The member leaves the LGPS on or after 1 April 2014 with a right to a deferred benefit, has the opportunity to transfer their AVC plan, is age 54 years and 8 months or older or meets the ill health condition.
 [Note where an administering authority provides retirement option letters to leavers aged 55 or over letter G should be used instead]

 Letter E - to be provided to members at least 4 months before their specified retirement date (where the member has specified a date), otherwise at least 4 months before their normal pension age (NPA), or where over NPA, age 75 AND where they have been provided with the information in letter C in the 12 months prior to sending this letter.